FREQUENTLY ASKED QUESTIONS

 Estate Trustee / co-Estate Trustee / Alternate Estate Trustee

 provisions of someone else’s Will or Codicil.
 This can involve over seventy separate tasks and can take a minimum of 1 year to sometimes several years before an estate is distributed fully, depending on the complexity.
 If your estate ends up in litigation, it may take even longer to administer it.
 Acting as an Estate Trustee requires a high level of legal, tax and accounting expertise.
 A co-Estate Trustee is someone who acts as Estate Trustee along with another person or trust company.
 An alternate Estate Trustee steps into the job in the event that the acting Estate Trustee becomes unable or unwilling to act.

 Trusts are used to determine how assets are distributed during one’s lifetime or after passing away.
 They are a tool used to transfer wealth between generations and to make provisions for a spouse, minor or adult children and non-family members such as long-time employees, companions, friends or charities.
 Other benefits of a trust are a reduction in probate taxes, confidentiality of assets and beneficiaries and protection of your estate from creditors.

 Solus Trust is located at 520 – 1100 Melville Street – Vancouver.
-There is an available parking in building with access from Melville Street, and metered street parking on both Melville and Thurlow Streets.
+There is limited pay parking available in the building with access from Melville Street, and metered street parking on both Melville and Thurlow Streets.